Tooth extraction can cause swelling of the cheek after dental care.

 Here are additional natural solutions to soothe pain and promote healing:

-Clove essential oil is renowned for its antiseptic and analgesic properties.
+Clove essential oil is recommended for severe tooth pain due to its antiseptic and analgesic properties.

 Dilute one drop of essential oil in a teaspoon of water and gently apply it to the cheek with a cotton swab.